История железа

 Medicine and biotechnology

-Prospects for use in the 21st century
+Prospects for application in the 21st century

-Today, cobalt is actively used in the development of:
+Today cobalt is actively used in the development of:

-• organic solar panels;
+• organic solar cells;

-• catalysts for water decomposition;
+• catalysts for water splitting;

 • artificial photosynthesis systems.